etfrida/taxi/README.md

 ## Usage

 1. **Set Initial Investment**: Enter your initial investment amount (default: 1000)
-2. **Configure Tax-Exempt Amount**: Enter the portion of investment that's tax-exempt (default: 500)
+2. **Configure Tax-Exempt Amount**: Enter the portion of investment that's tax-exempt (default: 450)
 3. **Set Expected Tax Rate**: Enter your expected tax rate as a percentage (default: 48%)
+4. **Set Inflation Rate**: Enter the annual inflation rate that adjusts tax-exempt amount (default: 1.5%)
+5. **Configure Handling Fee**: Set the provident fund handling fee percentage (default: 0.5%)
-4. **Adjust Yield Rate**: Use the slider to set yearly yield percentage (0-30%, default: 9%)
+6. **Adjust Yield Rate**: Use the slider to set yearly yield percentage (0-30%, default: 9%)
-5. **Compare Strategies**: View both investment strategies plotted on the same graph
+7. **Compare Strategies**: View both investment strategies plotted on the same graph over 30 years
+8. **Navigate Plot**: Use the matplotlib toolbar to zoom, pan, and reset the plot view
-6. **Reset**: Click "Reset Plot" to return to default values
+9. **Reset All**: Click "Reset All" to return all parameters to default values

 ## Requirements